dmtkfs/security-webtools/README.md

 - Subnet view: /24 cluster map with color-coded host dots
 - Filters: search by IP/hostname, only-up hosts, high+medium only
 - Shows top exposed services in the current view
-- Lets you add custom high-risk ports/services (stored in LocalStorage)
 - Export current view as JSON, Markdown, CSV or copy a Markdown report
 - All parsing and analysis runs fully in-browser